kaiiyer/kaiiyer.github.io/_posts/2019-04-19-An insight to Digital Privacy and Security Resources.md

     Futurism: How to Protect your Online Identity

 > - [What Is Threat Modeling?](https://video.vice.com/en_us/video/motherboard-hacking-week-what-is-threat-modeling/5a0b2378177dd428d3222d68?ref=motherboard)
-    Motherboard's Lorenzo Franceschi-Bicchierai explains what threat modeling is, and how it can keep you
+    Motherboard's Lorenzo Franceschi-Bicchierai explains what threat modeling is, and how it can keep you...

 > - [Secure the News](https://securethe.news/)
-    Every news site should be secure.
+    Every news site should be secure

 > - [Infosec Resources](https://resources.infosecinstitute.com/)
     IT Security Training & Resources by InfosecInstitute